Purworejo Regency: Administrative districts

-Purworejo Regency is divided into the following sixteen districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimate as at mid 2021.
-The table also includes the locations of the district administrative centres, the number of administrative villages (rural desa and urban kelurahan) in each district, and its post code.
+Purworejo Regency is divided into the following sixteen districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimate as at mid 2024.
+The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 469 rural desa and 25 urban kelurahan), and its post code.

-Notes: (a) There are 469 rural villages (desa) and 25 urban villages (kelurahan); the latter comprises 14 in Purworejo District, 6 in Kutoarjo District, 3 in Banyuurip District, 1 in Bayan District anbd 1 in Gebang District. (b) except the kelurahan of Purworejo, which has a post code of 54151. (c) except the kelurahan of Kutoarjo, which has a post code of 54251. (d) except the village of Kedungsari, which has a post code of 54116. (e) except the village of Kemiri, which has a post code of 54262.
+Notes: (a) comprising 14 urban kelurahan (Baledono, Cangkrep Kidul, Cangkrep Lor, Doplang, Kedung Sari, Keseneng, Mranti, Mudal, Paduroso, Pangenjuru Tengah, Pangenrejo, Purworejo, Sindurjan and Tambakrejo) and 11 desa.(b) except the kelurahan of Purworejo, which has a post code of 54151. (c) including 3 kelurahan (Boro Kulon, Kledung Karangdalem and Kledung Kradenan). (d) including one kelurahan (Sucenjuru Tengah). (e) comprising 6 kelurahan (Bandung, Bayem, Katerban, Kutoarjo, Semawung Daleman and Semawung Kembaran) and 21 desa. (f) except the kelurahan of Kutoarjo, which has a post code of 54251. (g) except the desa of Kedungsari, which has a post code of 54116. (h) including one kelurahan (Lugosobo). (i) except the desa of Kemiri, which has a post code of 54262.

 Transportation

-Airport
+Aviation

-The airport closest to the town is Adisucipto International Airport which is approximately within 1.5 hours driving distance.
+Air transportation coming to/from Purworejo is served by Yogyakarta International Airport (IATA: YIA, ICAO: WAHI) in Kulon Progo near the border of Yogyakarta Special Region and Purworejo Regency, within approximately 30 minutes driving distance.
+Interestingly, the driving distance to YIA from Purworejo is closer than from the City of Yogyakarta.

-With the development of Yogyakarta International Airport near the border of Jogjakarta and Purworejo, it will only take 30 minutes to the airport.
+Before the development of YIA, the principal airport serving the area was Adisucipto International Airport (IATA: JOG, ICAO: WAHH), an air force base at the eastern part of Yogyakarta.
+It is located within 2.5 hours driving distance from Purworejo, making it much farther than the new airport.